 Our experienced Welfare Rights Advisers are involved in all areas of our service and lead training course development and provision.
+All our trainers have at least Level 3 Award in Education & Training or equivalent.

 Jenny began working as a welfare rights adviser in the same year that Incapacity Benefit was introduced, 1995.
 She has mostly worked in the voluntary sector for both local and national organisations.
 She has experience of delivering advice both to clients and advisers.
 Jenny started delivering Welfare Rights training in the same year that Family Credit began being replaced by tax credits – 1999.